Last Updated on November 17, 2023 by Electricalvolt

 - Cooling tower Water

 - Hardness measurement in laundries.

 - The concentration of the solution

 - The valence of ions in the solution

 - Resistance of the cable

-- Cell constant (cell constant keeps on changing because due to aging effect on the electrodes and also deposition on the electrodes)
+- Cell constant (cell constant keeps on changing due to the aging effect on the electrodes and also deposition on the electrodes)